The Best Rivers In Ontario For Trout And Steelhead

 Check out my page Best Lures For Steelhead – A Pro Guides Recommendations to see what I use when I fish and when I guide clients.
 See this article on our main website www.troutandsteelhead.net

 You can also use the very effective method of bottom bouncing.
-I provide advanced bottom bouncing techniques and set up on my page Bottom Bouncing – 5 Proven Guide Tips For More Fish – See this article on our main website www.troutandsteelhead.net
+I provide advanced bottom bouncing techniques and set up on my page Bottom Bouncing – 5 Proven Guide Tips For More Fish – See it at https://troutandsteelhead.net/bottom-bouncing/

 Fishing Eastern Lake Ontario Rivers

 Some of the best rivers in Ontario are known as the eastern rivers.
-When I say eastern rivers, I’m referring to rivers east of the city of Toronto to about Trenton.
+When I say eastern rivers, I’m referring to rivers east of Toronto to about Trenton.
 There might be some rivers east of Trenton that get small runs of steelhead and salmon, and some will have trout in them, but the best rivers in the east are from Trenton to Toronto.

 Shelter Valley Creek